bzsinger/trivia-search/README.md

 ```
 3. On the [Google CSE page](https://cse.google.com/cse/all), create a new search engine by clicking 'Add'
 4. Enter 'www.example.com' under 'Sites to Search'
-5. Name your search engine (or leave it as 'Example')
-6. Click on 'Custom Search Engine' to navigate back to the homepage
+5. Click on 'Custom Search Engine' to navigate back to the homepage
-7. Click on your new search engine's name
+6. Click on your new search engine's name
-8. Under 'Sites to Search', click the box next to 'www.example.com' and click the 'Delete' button.
+7. Under 'Sites to Search', click the box next to 'www.example.com' and then click the 'Delete' button.
 Confirm the deletion by pressing 'OK'
-9. Scroll to the bottom of the page and click 'Update'
+8. Scroll to the bottom of the page and click 'Update'
-10. Scroll back up and click 'Search engine ID' in the details section
+9. Scroll back up and click 'Search engine ID' in the details section
-11. Replace the `PASTE_KEY_HERE` text in `keys.js` with the Search engine ID
+10. Replace the `PASTE_KEY_HERE` text in `keys.js` with the Search engine ID
-12. On the [Custom Search JSON/Atom API page](https://developers.google.com/custom-search/json-api/v1/overview), scroll to the 'API key section'
+11. On the [Custom Search JSON/Atom API page](https://developers.google.com/custom-search/json-api/v1/overview), scroll to the 'API key section'
-13. Click 'Get a key' and select the Google Cloud project you created in the Google Cloud Vision setup section
+12. Click 'Get a key' and select the Google Cloud project you created earlier
-14. Replace the `PASTE_SEARCH_ENGINE_HERE` text in `keys.js` with the API key you just created
+13. Replace the `PASTE_SEARCH_ENGINE_HERE` text in `keys.js` with the API key you just created

 ## Run
 ```